darkiron71/GOES-SATELLITE-IMAGES-RASPBERRYPI/README.md

  Be sure to make it executable
 	sudo chmod +x "screen_print".py

-Install Geostools and Goesproc on the raspbery pi: (THIS INFO COMES FROM: https://usradioguy.com/programming-a-pi-for-goestools/) The info below is just copied from their page!
+Install Geostools and Goesproc on the raspberry pi: (THIS INFO COMES FROM: https://usradioguy.com/programming-a-pi-for-goestools/) The info below is just copied from their page!

 You can follow their guide directly on their website here, but I will have the same commands listed below: